top of page

 ARTIST

-Shohei Katayama is a Japanese American artist whose work delves into the intricate relationships between nature, technology, and the scientific forces that shape human experience and interaction.
-He is particularly fascinated by the liminal spaces where opposites converge—light and dark, life and death, beauty and danger, nature and humanity.
-His diverse body of work encompasses line drawings, sculptures, and installation art, each piece reflecting a deep exploration of interconnectedness.
+Shohei Katayama is a Japanese American artist whose work explores the relationships between nature, technology, and the scientific forces that shape human experience.
+His practice is attuned to liminal spaces where opposites converge: light and dark, life and death, beauty and danger, the organic and the artificial.
+Working across drawing, sculpture, kinetic objects, and installation, Katayama investigates interconnected systems and the invisible forces that bind them.

 portrait.jpg